yevster/weblogic-on-azure/simple/README.md

 ## Connect WebLogic to the PostgreSQL Server

-We will be using the same fully managed PostgreSQL we configured in the [local demo](../javaee/README.md).
-Please make sure to obtain the configuration strings from when you executed that part of the demo.

 * Log in to the WebLogic console as shown in the preceding step
 * Click on 'Lock and Edit'.
    * Click on Services -> Data Sources.
 Select New -> Generic Data Source.